Polynesian Cultural Center: Ali’i Luau vs Gateway Buffet

 Venue at Ali’i Luau

-Hale Aloha, the location for Ali’i Luau, is an amphitheater-style venue specially built for luau.
+Hale Aloha, where Ali’i Luau takes place, is an amphitheater-style venue that was specifically built for luau.

-As you can see, it is constructed in a way that the further the seats get from the stage, the higher it gets, so every guest has a proper view of the stage.
+As you can see, it’s designed so that the further the seats go from the stage, the higher they are, ensuring that every guest has an unobstructed view of the performance.

-Having a special venue for luau is very unique, as other luaus on the island are usually held on a flat field and it gets harder to see the performers as you get farther from the stage.
+Having a venue specifically built for luau is quite unique, as other luaus on the island are typically held on flat fields where it becomes harder to see the performers the farther you are from the stage.

-Great stage set up with palm trees, rocks, waterfalls and and an Imu (Hawaiian oven) pit behind the stage, combined with the sky in the background.
-You can still see the sky change its color as the program progresses.
+The great stage setup features palm trees, rocks, waterfalls, and an Imu (Hawaiian oven) pit located behind the stage, with the sky in the background.
+As the program progresses, you can still see the sky change its color.

-This is all while you are under the roof, safe from rain and wind, on the solid concrete floor, not grass or sand like other outdoor luau.
+All of this takes place under a roof, keeping you safe from rain and wind, on a solid concrete floor, rather than grass or sand like other outdoor luaus.

-I would say there is no other venue that can make your luau experience more comfortable.
+I would say that there’s no other venue that can provide a more comfortable luau experience.

 Venue at Gateway Restaurant

-I was really overwhelmed by the sheer scale of this massive facility when I entered.
-It is a dining hall built like a Samoan house, “Fale”, and it is actually the largest indoor dining facility in Hawaii.
+Upon entering, I was truly overwhelmed by the sheer size of this massive facility.
+It’s a dining hall designed to look like a Samoan house, known as a “Fale,” and it’s actually the largest indoor dining facility in Hawaii.

-These facilities at the PCC do a really good job immersing the guests in Polynesian feels.
+These facilities at the PCC do an excellent job of immersing guests in the Polynesian experience.

-Even the doors are 12 feet tall and they suck you right into some Samoan palace for a feast.
+Even the doors are 12 feet tall and transport you to a Samoan palace for a feast.

 Architizer

-Surrounding the hall is one of the largest mural paintings in the world, with a length of 150 meters and a total area of 740 square meters.
+Surrounding the hall is one of the largest mural paintings in the world, measuring 150 meters in length and 740 square meters in total area.

-The mural depicts the people from Polynesian countries with Hawaiian royal family “Ali’i” welcoming immigrants from overseas.
+The mural depicts the people from various Polynesian countries, with the Hawaiian royal family “Ali’i” welcoming immigrants from overseas.

-Just like the Polynesian Cultural Center welcoming us, right?
+Just like the Polynesian Cultural Center welcomes us, right?

-The facility does every little thing to keep you inside the Polynesian experience: the wooden tables decorated with genuine “Kapa” cloth made in Samoa, the beautiful plants in the dining hall, and those shell-shaped lamps that softly illuminate the hall, you name it.
+The facility does everything possible to keep you immersed in the Polynesian experience, from the wooden tables decorated with genuine “Kapa” cloth made in Samoa, to the beautiful plants in the dining hall, and the shell-shaped lamps that softly illuminate the hall.

-Both are island-inspired buffet and offer the typical and good ones like poke, Kalua Pork, Lomi Lomi Salmon, taro rolls, etc, but there are some differences.
+While both offer island-inspired buffets with typical favorites like poke, Kalua Pork, Lomi Lomi Salmon, taro rolls, and more, there are some notable differences.

 Food at Ali’i Luau

-They also added some new features like carving stations to serve roasted pork and local fish, and somes healthier options like Tofu poke.
+Even something as seemingly simple as Poke was significantly improved, and they added new features like carving stations serving roasted pork and local fish, as well as healthier options like Tofu poke.

-I am really not sure if you can find this kind of authentic but sophisticated luau food anywhere else.
+I’m not sure if you can find this kind of authentic yet sophisticated luau food anywhere else.

 Food at Gateway Buffet